resuminator/docs/docs/legal/cookie-policy.md

 **Analytics Cookies**
 Type: Statistics
 Adminsitered by: Mixpanel
-Purpose: These Cookies allow us to track crash reports, performerance issues, user traffice on the website.
+Purpose: These Cookies allow us to track crash reports, performance issues, user traffic on the website.
 They help us keep improving services and to check for reported instance and making a better experience for everyone.

 ### Your Choices Regarding Cookies